dusrdev/Pulse/Readme.md

   get-sample       : command - generates sample file get-schema       : command - generates a json schema file
-  check-for-updates: command - checks for updates --noop           : print selected configuration but don't run -u, --url        : override the url of the request -h, --help       : print this help text --terms-of-use   : print the terms of use
+  check-for-updates: command - checks for updates terms-of-use     : print the terms of use
+  --noop           : print selected configuration but don't run -u, --url        : override the url of the request -h, --help       : print this help text
 ```

 - `-v` or `--verbose` - display verbose output, this changes the output format, instead of displaying a dashboard, it prints requests/responses as they are being processed.